HL7/fhir-medication-rems-ig/input/pagecontent/cds-cards.md

     *  `Card.detail` **SHOULD** provide sufficient context for the provider to quickly understand the purpose or content of presented links.
 In addition, the detail should provide a clear sense of how the provider will be expected to use or interact with the link or app after they open it.
 This will enable the provider to determine whether they need to take action immediately during the workflow versus deferring until later.

-    *  The number of cards should be manageable.
-Consider whether user workflow will be faster with separate cards for each link or a single card having multiple links.
-Typically, it's best to use the smallest number of cards that can convey the information and requested actions.
+    *  The number of Cards should be manageable.
+Consider whether user workflow will be faster with separate Cards for each link or a single Card having multiple links.
+Typically, it's best to use the smallest number of Cards that can convey the information and requested actions.

     *  When providing links, keep document size short and/or provide linking directly to the section that is relevant for the context to minimize the time needed for the provider to read the critical information.

     *  While links are permitted in the markdown content of `Card.detail`, support for this is not universal, so links **SHOULD** also be provided in `Card.link`.
 This also provides a consistent place for users to access all relevant links.

-* Provider Systems might not support all card capabilities; therefore card options **SHOULD** provide sufficient information for a user to take appropriate actions manually if automated support isn't available.
+* Provider Systems might not support all Card capabilities; therefore Card options **SHOULD** provide sufficient information for a user to take appropriate actions manually if automated support isn't available.

 <p></p>